Nahum

 - The invading army storms the city with red shields and flashing chariots; the river gates are breached; the palace collapses

-- An extended lion metaphor mocks Assyria's former dominance, and the chapter closes with God's devastating declaration: "I am against you"
+- An extended lion metaphor mocks Assyria's former dominance, and the chapter closes with God's declaration: "I am against you"

 Woe to the City of Blood (Chapter 3)